 The following resources provide practical recommendations and information for specific scenarios.

-Azure AD in educational environments
+Microsoft Entra ID in educational environments

 - Design a multi-tenant architecture for large institutions